amio/eloc/README.md

 Eloquence cli.
 For presenters who (1) focus on writing, (2) present in a concise style.

 - Serve markdown as presentation
+- Live editor
 - Static export
-- Live editor
-- Print view
-- Mobile view
-- Dark mode
+- Print view / Mobile view / Dark mode
-- Customization
+- Customizable with web standard

 All of this in a [1MB][packagephobia-href] cli.
 Check out https://eloc.now.sh